michaelgrosner/tribeca/etc/README.md

   * WebClientUsername and WebClientPassword - Username and password for [web UI](https://github.com/ctubio/tribeca#web-ui) access.
 If kept as `NULL`, no the web client will not require authentication (Not recommended at all!!)

-  * MatryoshkaUrl - The URL of the next instance (see [Multiple instances party time](https://github.com/ctubio/tribeca#multiple-instances-party-time); it will only autofill the prompt to avoid to type everytime.
+  * MatryoshkaUrl - The URL of the next instance (see [Multiple instances party time](https://github.com/ctubio/tribeca#multiple-instances-party-time)); it will only autofill the prompt to avoid to type it everytime.

 Input your exchange connectivity information, account information, and API keys in the config properties for the exchange you intend on trading on.